Submit an Article

 Article preview

-The content of this article can be divided into two parts: the first is the derivation of a formula (first proposed by the author) for the average error of the balanced value of all measured quantities included in the balance, the second is a new derivation of the formula for the average error of one observation.
-Using this relation (see article), we give a new simple derivative of the formula mentioned above, which is important for the theory of least squares.
+The content of the present article can be divided into two parts: the first is the derivation of a formula (first proposed by the author) for the mean error of the adjusted value of all measured quantities included in the adjustment; the second is a new derivation of the formula for the mean error of a single observation.
+Using this relationship (see the article), we provide a new, simple derivation of the aforementioned formula, which is important for the theory of least squares.

 • Date submitted